frankois944/FirebaseKmpDemo/README.md

-# Setup Firebase for Kotlin multiplatform for Android, iOS and desktop.
+# Setup Firebase for Compose multiplatform Android, iOS and desktop.

 This repository is a sample showing how to load Firebase and some features.